How fabric, print, and placement can transform the way a room feels

 Fabric is the first decision, and it's the one most people make last.
 The material you choose affects not just how a cushion looks, but how it feels to touch, how it behaves in light, and how it ages.

 Natural cotton remains one of the most versatile choices for everyday living.
 It breathes well in warm climates, washes cleanly, and has a softness that synthetic blends rarely replicate.
-What many people don’t realise is that not all cotton is equal — the weave, weight, and finish all shape the final character of the fabric.
-A tightly woven cotton will hold a crisp print cleanly; a looser weave will give the same print a slightly more relaxed, organic quality.
+Our hand block-printed cotton cushion covers are made from 100% natural cotton — lightweight, washable, and designed for everyday use.

 Linen brings its own appeal: a natural texture that photographs beautifully, softens with washing, and lends rooms a kind of effortless ease.
-It wrinkles, yes, but many people come to appreciate that as part of its character rather than a flaw to manage.
+It wrinkles, yes, but many people come to appreciate that as part of its character rather than a flaw.

 Most quality covers will actually improve with careful washing — the fabric softens, the colours settle, and the piece develops the kind of lived-in quality that makes natural textiles so appealing in the first place.